nagarajRPoojari/Gluon-AI/README.md

 ## Setup & Usage
-Make sure you have a OpenAI API key . don't have one ? see [this]().
+Make sure you have a OpenAI API key . don't have one ? see below.
 Enter API key in input bar at top.

 1. Open a project in Visual Studio Code.